flare-foundation/docs/docs/dev/getting-started/setup/hardhat.md

 ### 3. Compile the Contracts

-To compile the sample project, simply run:
+To compile the sample project, run:

 ```bash
 npx hardhat compile